Good product design is far from easy, but by following my 7 mechanical engineering design tips, you can simplify the process.

 #7 Identify sensitive directions and reference features

-For example, think of a SpaceX rocket landing on a floating drone ship.
-The rocket needs the utmost accuracy as it descends for landing.
-This means the constant collection of a full spectrum of data in the entire descent.
-So the critical direction, or component, would be the sensors mounted on the rocket.
+Imagine a SpaceX rocket landing on a floating drone ship.
+The rocket needs incredible accuracy as it descends, collecting data constantly.
+So, the critical component here would be the sensors on the rocket.

-Because if there’s a hiccup in data collection in the descent, the rocket may not have time to adjust.
-As a result, its path may fall off course and it’ll splash into the ocean.
+If there’s a glitch in data collection during descent, the rocket might not have time to correct its course and could end up in the ocean.

 Mechanical engineering design tips wrap up

-What mechanical engineering design tips do you find the most helpful?
-What do you find the most difficult about design work?
+Which mechanical engineering design tips do you find the most useful?
+What challenges do you face when it comes to design work?

 SUBSCRIBE TO ENGINEER CALCS NEWSLETTER